 Today let me show you how to make my favorite salad dressing of all time….but dairy-free, plant-based, eggless, and vegan!
-This Homemade Vegan Buttermilk Ranch is seriously the best salad dressing!
+This Homemade Vegan Buttermilk Ranch is seriously the best salad dressing (it’s up there with my Avocado Green Goddess Dressing)!
 It’s made with vegan mayo, yogurt, lots of herbs like dill & parsley, and you’ll want to pour it on everything.
 I promise.

 what you’ll need